-In August 2023, Hydro One Limited published its 2022 Sustainability Report, highlighting its progress in 2022 and its plans for future years.
-The 2022 Sustainability Report provides an account of the Company's ESG performance.
-The Sustainability Report provides stakeholders, partners, customers, and communities, including Indigenous communities, with a better understanding of how Hydro One manages the opportunities and challenges associated with our business.
-Hydro One is committed to releasing an annual sustainability report and to continue to improve the quality of its ESG disclosures.
-The Company's annual sustainability reporting is aligned with the Sustainability Accounting Standards Board, the Global

-Reporting Initiative Standards and the United Nations Sustainable Development Goals, and prepared broadly following the recommendations of the Task Force on Climate-related Financial Disclosures.
+In August 2024, Hydro One Limited published its 2023 Sustainability Report, highlighting its ESG performance in 2023.
+The Sustainability Report provides stakeholders, partners, customers, and communities, including Indigenous communities, with a better understanding of how Hydro One manages the opportunities and challenges associated with its business.
+Hydro One intends to continue to release an annual sustainability report and to continue to improve the quality of its ESG disclosures.
+The Company's annual sustainability reporting is aligned with the Sustainability Accounting Standards Board, the Global Reporting Initiative Standards and the United Nations Sustainable Development Goals, and prepared broadly following the recommendations of the Task Force on Climate-related Financial Disclosures.